- The new C63 packs the most powerful 2.0-liter in history

 Probably the only downside to the C63 could be its augmented drivetrain noises, played through speakers and specially tuned to compensate for the loss of the beefy V8 burble.

-The company remains tight-lipped about on-sale dates and prices but expect to see the new C63 land in showrooms by next spring.
+The company remains tight-lipped about on-sale dates and prices but expects to see the new C63 land in showrooms by next spring.